tobous/db-jdo/README.txt

-This is a prototype of the JDO maven projects:
+This is the beta test of the JDO 2 projects:
-- api11 to build the jdo.jar which defines the JDO API version 1.1
-- ri11 the current JDO1 RI
-- tck11 the current JDO1 TCK

 - api20 to build the jdo.jar which defines the JDO API version 2.0
 - core20 the JDO2 core including utility and metadata model classes
 - enhancer20 the JDO2 byte code enhancer
-- runtime20 the JDO2 runtime classes (pm, pmf, state manager, life cycle, store manager interface, runtime meta data support)
-- query20 the JDO2 JDOQL query compiler and JDOQL query tree nodes
-- fostore20 the JDO2 file object store (fostore) datastore
 - tck20 the JDO 2.0 TCK
-- btree the Netbeans open source btree implementation used by ri11 and fostore20

 -------------
 Dependencies:
 -------------

 The JDO maven project define their dependencies in the project.xml file:
-JDO1: api11, btree, ri11, tck11
-JDO2: api20, core20, enhancer20, tck20, btree, runtime20, query20, fostore20
+JDO2: api20, core20, enhancer20, tck20

 -------------
 Prerequisites